Master materialized views

 Advanced

 Before you start building Materialized Views in Tinybird, you need to know how they work.
-Tinybird approaches Materialized Views a bit differently than you may be used to, so instead of launching right in, we recommend you read this guide first to understand how Materialized Views work in Tinybird.
+Tinybird approaches Materialized Views a bit differently than you may be used to, so instead of jumping right in, we recommend you read this guide first to understand how Materialized Views work in Tinybird.

 What is a Materialized View in Tinybird?

-In the simplest terms, a Materialized View is the streaming results of a transformation Pipe saved as a new Data Source.
-As new data is ingested into original Data Sources, the transformed results from that Pipe will continually populate in the new Materialized View Data Source, and you can query it just like you would query any other Data Source in Tinybird.
+As new data is ingested into the origin Data Source, the transformed results from the Pipe will continually be inserted in the new Materialized View Data Source, and you can query it just like you would query any other Data Source in Tinybird.

 Materialization process